marcoslaranz/N_To_N_With_AutoMapper/README.md

 		AccountEntity.cs
 		AddressEntity.cs
+		AccountAddressEntity.cs

-	Relation: 1-TO-N
+	Relation: N-TO-N

-			In this example: each Account can have multple addresses
+			In this example: An account can have many Addresses, and One Address can have many Accounts.

 			Declare a property into 'Account' class of type ICollection that will be a type of a new List of the class Address.
 Example: